 Good news for those of you who enjoy gluten-free breakfasts on a regular!
 Not only are there many light and fluffy gluten free pancake recipes to enjoy, but it’s safe to drizzle on a sticky glaze of gluten-free syrup as well!

 Discover if pancake syrup or maple syrup is gluten-free, which brands are safe, or make your own with the quick and easy gluten-free syrup recipe included.
-Whether enjoying healthy flourless pancakes, gluten-free waffles, or more decadent french toast, find a perfectly delicious topping here!
+Whether enjoying healthy flourless pancakes, gluten-free waffles, or more decadent overnight gluten-free french toast bake, find a perfectly delicious topping here!

 Is syrup gluten-free?